-Up to Christmas 1997, I fed the loops using 75 ohm 1/4 w/l matching transformers which were connected back to the switch box.
+Up to Christmas 1997, I fed the loops using 75 ohm 1/4 w/l matching transformers which were connected back to the switch box using 50ohm coax.
 This was to match the theoretical 100 ohm to 120ohm feed impedance of the driven loops, at the wider spacing that I use. (.18 w/l, as against the more traditional .12 w/l).
-However, having had damage to the quad on Christmas Eve 1997 during 110mph gales, I decided to feed the loops directly from the switch box with 50 Ohm coax, as I was in a hurry to get back on the air.
-I was amazed to find a nice SWR curve on all bands (1:1 in most cases at resonance).
-This situation puzzled me, but as everything was working very well, I didn't worry too much about it, and gladly went along with the old addage "If it ain't broke...don't fix it..."
+However, having had damage to the quad on Christmas Eve 1997 during 110mph gales, I decided to feed the loops directly from the switch box with 50ohm coax as I was in a hurry to get back on the air.
+I was amazed to find a nice swr curve on all bands (1:1 in most cases at resonance).
+I have'nt as yet fully figured out why this should be, but for now I have no plans to change back to the 1/4 w/l transformers.
+(If it ain't broke...don't fix it...)

-Around this time, I had some interesting email conversations with L B Cebik W4RNL.
-I had been experimenting with feeding the Quad at different positions.
-This interested LB, so he modelled my Quad, and investigated the difference between corner fed, and traditionally fed Quads.
+As I stated earlier, LB W4RNL took an interest in my attempts at Quad building, and modelled my Quad.
 You can see the results at his 2element multiband Quad section .
-He came up with an explanation as to why my SWR curves are so good without the 75 Ohm 1/4 w/l transformers.
-It seems that when you have umpteen elements all nested together, the feed impedance is changed from the single loop value of 100 to 120 ohm value, to anything from 30 to 80 Ohm, depending on whether the loop is in the middle of the group, or on the outside.
+This was very interesting to me, as I was not into modelling at the time.
+He came up with an explanation as to why my SWR curves are so good without the 75ohm 1/4 w/l transformers.
+It seems that when you have umpteen elements all nested together, the feed impedance is changed from the single loop value of 100 to 120 ohm value, to anything from 40 to 80 ohm, depending on whether the loop is in the middle of the group, or on the outside.

 As I stated earlier, my quad arms are 16.5 ft long.
 This meant that they were longer than needed for 20m by about 1.5 ft.
-As it is very easy to chop off the surplus length, and not so easy to add it back on, I decided not to " look a gift horse in the mouth", and to use the extra length to my advantage.
-Originally, I used the extra arm length to accommodate a bent dipole for 40m on the Reflector arms, and a capacity hat loaded loop for 30m on the driven side.
-This arrangement worked very well indeed.
+As it is very easy to chop off the surplus length, and not so easy to add it back on, I decided not to " look a gift horse in the mouth", and use the extra length to my advantage.
+I have added two more bands..i.e.
+40m and 30m.
+So now, it has 7 HF bands.